turtleyacht/ap-el-kb/README.md

 ## Pattern Notes

-Reviewing the Unicode characters for APL, the modifiers look to be quad, stile, tilde, diaresis (double-quote), macron (overbar), circle, slash, backslash, jot, minus, and down tack.
+Reviewing the Unicode characters for APL, the modifiers look to be quad, stile, underbar, tilde, diaresis (double-quote), macron (overbar), circle, slash, backslash, jot, minus, and down tack.
 (More details to be shared in a table later, once key mappings are complete.)